jebbard/emacs-moin-mode/README.md

 This major mode is meant to be used with MoinMoin 1.9.x markup.
 It was tested with Emacs 24.4, 24.5 and 25.3 under Windows 7, Windows 10 and Ubuntu 16.04.

-I recommend to use [Yasnippet](https://github.com/joaotavora/yasnippet) snippets and [It's all text](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) for firefox users to further enhance the editing experience of MoinMoin wiki pages.
+I recommend to use [Yasnippet](https://github.com/joaotavora/yasnippet) snippets and [It's all text](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) for Firefox users to further enhance the editing experience of MoinMoin wiki pages.

 ## Install and Enable